Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Attack Model and Notation

-It will be convenient to let $L_S$ denote a list of all distinct passwords in $S$ ordered by frequency $f_i^S$ --- ties can be broken in arbitrary order e.g., lexicographic.
+It will be convenient to let $L_S$ denote the list of all distinct passwords in $S$ ordered by frequency $f_i^S$ --- ties can be broken in arbitrary order e.g., lexicographic.
 We also define the set $T(S,G)$ which contains the first $G$ passwords in $L_S$.
 If $G \geq \mathbf{Distinct}(S)$ then $T(S,G)$ is simply the set of all distinct passwords in the sample $S$.
+Finally, we will use $\bpdf(i,N,p) \doteq {N \choose i} p^i (1-p)^{N-i}$ to denote the binomial probability density function i.e., if password $pwd$ has probability $p$ and we draw $N$ samples from our password distribution $\mathcal{P}$ then $\bpdf(i,N,p)$ denotes the probability that $pwd$ is sampled exactly $i$ times.